-Kids are out of school through the end of April and parents are grappling with keeping the learning going.
-One thing is true: a schedule helps, especially for kids who think they're just on one, prolonged snow day.
+For parents grappling with education today, homeschool is the answer.
+One thing is true: a schedule helps, especially for kids who think they’re just on one, prolonged snow day.
 And resources.
 Aside from the packets and online resources schools are providing for kids, moms and dads have to step up to the plate to keep the learning happening for real.

 Sites like Murfreesborohomeschoolers.com can help.
-Mufreesboro Homeschooles (MHS) provides tutorials, cooperative classes, educational activities and more for preschoolers through high school-aged kids.
+Mufreesboro Homeschoolers (MHS) provides tutorials, cooperative classes, educational activities and more for preschoolers through high school-aged kids.

 1) You don’t need to duplicate a class environment.
 There’s nothing sacred about set amounts of time per subject or even using textbooks.